-Interrupted aortic arch (IAA) is a rare condition in which the aorta — the large blood vessel arising from the heart that carries blood to the rest of the body — is incomplete, or interrupted.
+Interrupted aortic arch (IAA) is a rare condition in which your baby’s aorta — the large blood vessel coming from their heart that carries blood to the rest of their body — is incomplete or interrupted.

-The normal shape of the aorta is an arch or curve; in the case of an interrupted aortic arch, a part of the aorta is missing and the aorta is incomplete.
-This means that the heart cannot send blood through the aorta.
-This is a life-threatening situation; if blood does not get to any part of the body, the patient can go into shock and may die.
+The normal shape of the aorta is an arch or candy cane.
+When your baby has an interrupted aortic arch, the arch portion of the aorta is incomplete.
+This means that your baby’s heart cannot send blood through the aorta.
+This is a life-threatening situation.
+If blood doesn’t get to any part of their body, your baby can go into shock and could die.

-What is the cause of interrupted aortic arch?
+What is the cause of interrupted aortic arch (IAA)?

-IAA is a genetic, or inherited disease.
+IAA is a genetic (inherited) disease.
+This means that this condition is passed down through your family.
 Specifically, a section of a chromosome that affects the heart’s anatomy is missing.
 This is responsible for changing the normal shape of the heart and its vessels.